apache/yunikorn-scheduler-interface/README.md

 # Yunikorn Scheduler Interface
 Yunikorn Scheduler Interface defines protobuf interfaces for the communication between the yunikorn-core and the resource management systems.

+For detailed information on the components and how to build the overall scheduler please see the [yunikorn-core](https://github.com/cloudera/yunikorn-core).

+## Interface description
 The interface has two parts:
 * an API based interface for locally deployed go based interactions.
 * a RPC based interface for remotely deployed or cross language interactions.